 Not only is your visitor log helpful when it comes to billing purposes, but there is also a wealth of knowledge in the data analysis of the records.
 By cross-checking appointments with the logs, you can quickly see:

 If certain patients keep coming up repeatedly, the therapist has the data to back up the conversations that may result with the patient.
 Does the patient need a longer session time or a different time of day in order to arrive on time?
 Has the patient been missing court-mandated counseling sessions?
 Is the patient surprised at the bill due to the longer counseling sessions?
-Having digital visitor logs to reinforce the findings are helpful evidence.
+Having digital visitor logs to reinforce the findings is helpful evidence.

 If your practice has multiple therapists, your waiting room can be a busy place.
 Multiple electronic iPad receptionists can ensure that patients can sit and enter their information privately without worrying that another patient is looking over their shoulders.